 Gerald Desmond Bridge Replacement

 The original through arch bridge spanning the Back Channel on Terminal Island was constructed in the 1960s.
-The Gerald Desmond Bridge Replacement project, scheduled for completion in 2020, constructs a cabled stayed bridge spanning the waterway with a 205 foot vertical clearance.
-Supported by two 515 foot high towers, the bridge will accommodate six lanes of traffic, the Mark Bixby Memorial Bicycle and Pedestrian Path, and three scenic overlooks.
+The Gerald Desmond Bridge Replacement project constructed a cabled stayed bridge spanning the waterway with a 205 foot vertical clearance.
+Supported by two 515 foot high towers, the bridge accommodates six lanes of traffic, the Mark Bixby Memorial Bicycle and Pedestrian Path, and three scenic overlooks.
+The span opened to traffic on October 5, 2020.

-I-710 from the Port of Long Beach north to California 60 is part of High Priority Corridor 46: Interstate 710.
+I-710 from the Port of Long Beach north to California State Route 60 is part of High Priority Corridor 46: Interstate 710.

 Canceled I-710 Extension – Pasadena